raycast/script-commands/Documentation/OUTPUTMODES.md

+##Output modes

+Here, you can browse the range of ways that Raycast lets you view your data, whether you need to display a range of items such as open pull requests, or whether you just need confirmation that your script has run successfully.

 In `fullOutput` the entire output is presented on a separate view, similar to a terminal window.
 This is handy when your script generates output to consume.

 ![fullOutput mode](./images/screenshots/fulloutput.png)